HCBrooks-lab/Movie-Project/README.md

   - Drama is the most frequent genre.
   - Longer movies (>120 min) tend to have slightly higher average IMDb scores.
   - Top-rated directors often have 3 or more highly rated films.
   - Steven Spielberg has directed the most films in the dataset (26).
+  - The top 10 highest-rated films (shown in image) include classics like *The Shawshank Redemption*, *The Godfather*, and *The Dark Knight*, with IMDb scores ranging from 8.9 to 9.5.

   ---